Sheezy-Art/sheezy-hub/Documentation/Rules & Ratings.md

 - You **must not** post anything that instigates bullying or harassment against other users.
 Callouts, witch hunts, etc are **strictly not allowed**.
 - You **must not** impersonate another user or person, account or company, or user's character(s) without consent to do so.
 - You **must not** upload artwork that has been traced or not made by you without permission from the original artist(s).
-- You will be held **fully responsible** for anything you say or do while posing as a character using the Active Character feature.
+- You will be held **fully responsible** for anything you say or do while posing as a character using the Personas feature.

 While staff does not monitor user behavior outside of Sheezy.Art, third party reports brought to our attention of users who create or take part in ethically questionable or illegal content or activity outside of the site or Discord will be investigated and acted upon appropriately at staff discretion.